avaleriani/agustin/readme.md

 - :date: 25.08.2022 => A11y, packages and performance updates.
 - :date: 28.08.2022 => Added some for fun projects, projects images and fixes in general.
 - :date: 31.08.2022 => Improved site speed.
+- :date: 21.12.2022 => Replaced yarn with pnpm.
+Removed jquery and refactored js into typescript.